JMO3E/Case-Study-PR-Covid/README.md

 2. Clean

     * Before I began cleaning the data in Excel, I create a copy of each file in case something bad happen while cleaning.
 Then start hiding some columns that would not be needed.
 Also, the date column is modified to a better type of date for the analysis stage.
-In addition, I set each column to their data type because the were in text format.
+In addition, I set each column to their data type because they were in text format.
 After that, I save the file to begin with the analysis stage.

 3. Analyze